erasmus-without-paper/ewp-specs-api-mobility-search/README.md

 described in the Outgoing Mobilities API.
 That is:

- * Servers MUST publish IDs of every Outgoing Mobility object which is accessible via its Outgoing Mobilities API.
+ * Servers MUST publish IDs of every Outgoing Mobility object which is accessible (to the caller) via its Outgoing Mobilities API.

  * Server MUST NOT publish IDs of objects which are NOT accessible via its Outgoing Mobilities API.
 Clients which receive IDs from this API should